SEO Title Tags: Best Practices For Google Optimization

-* Keep it brief.
-A title tag should be short, concise but descriptive.
-“SEO Expert Brad, Online Consulting, and Digital Marketing” makes a number of points: it names the site and provides a simple overview of what this blog and my services are about.
+Keep it Concise: A title tag should be short, concise but descriptive.
+“SEO Expert Brad, Online Consulting, and Digital Marketing” makes a number of points.
+It names the site and provides a simple overview of what the site and my services are about.

 Do Not Make This Mistake With Your Meta Title Tag